 Tamil movies – there are some that truly get on my nerve.
-Don’t get me wrong – the acting is first class like how Sivaji Ganesan acted in Vietnam Veedu.
+Don’t get me wrong – the acting is a first-class like how Sivaji Ganesan acted in Vietnam Veedu.

 It goes like this:-